ngxs/store/docs/concepts/select.md

 ### Select Decorators
 You can select slices of data from the store using the `@Select` decorator.
-It has a few different ways to get your data out, whether passing the state class, a function, a state class or a memoized selector.
+It has a few different ways to get your data out, whether passing the state class, a function, a different state class or a memoized selector.

 ```TS